 In industrialized countries where pollution, toxins and stress are inevitable you will need anti-oxidants daily to counteract and neutralize substances that cause oxidation in the body.

-Total Balance Premium vitamins will give men and women improved energy, more sleep, sharper and clearer mental health, improved sex drive, less allergies and improved sense of wellbeing.
+Total Balance Premium vitamins can give both men and women improved energy, more sleep, sharper and clearer mental health, improved sex drive, less allergies and improved sense of well-being.

 • 2- Increase your consumption of cold-water fish like wild salmon, sardines and cod to 3 times a week (salmon, tuna, mackerel, cod).
 Cold-water fish (not farmed raised)…is a good source of protein and of the omega-3 fatty acids EPA and DHA.

 Fish oils are good for arthritis symptoms, depression and they help lower cholesterol and thin the blood.
 Taking omega-3 fatty acids protect you against heart disease by lowering blood triglycerides and reducing blood clotting.